 How to help seniors who are at risk

-If you have a loved one who lives in a facility, respect rules the facility may have in place, including barring visitors.
+If you have a loved one who lives in a nursing home or assisted-living facility, respect rules the facility may have in place, including barring visitors.
 Deborah Dunn, president of the Gerontological Advanced Practice Nurses Association, says a lockdown is standard protocol for many facilities during flu season and can help shield residents from potential exposure.

 How to help ‘flatten the curve’